hpc2n/gpu-course/1.basics/3.errors/README.md

     const char* cudaGetErrorString ( cudaError_t error )
     ```

+    In C, `%d` causes the `printf` function to print an integer, `%s` causes
+    it to print a character string and `%e` causes it to print a floating-point
+    number.

     Compile and run the program.
 Was there an error?
 Do you see anything wrong
     with the kernel?
 It did print something...